dobrynya/reajames/readme.md

 The project is aimed to implementing a JMS client in terms of the Reactive Streams.
 Anyone can use the library for integrating JMS transport as non-blocking reactive streams identical to other RS implementations.

+More details in [wiki](https://github.com/dobrynya/reajames/wiki).
+Ideas, improvements are welcome as well as crytical analysis.
+I will be really appreciated.

 To subscribe a listener for a queue

 ```scala